lydell/yaba/readme.md

 assert throws TypeError, -> throw new Error
 ```
 ```
-Error: assert throws TypeError, -> throw new Error -- Expected the error to be an instance of `TypeError`.
+Error: Assertion 1 failed.
+Expected the error to be an instance of `TypeError`. assert throws TypeError, -> throw new Error
 ```

 throws sets `.message` for the next yaba call.
 Just like `equal`, only call it inside `yaba`.